Electorate of Saxony: Wettin Electorate of Saxony

-Beginning of Wettin rule

-Formation of the territorial complex in the late Middle Ages
+The Saxon Electorate and other Wettin domains

 Since the ruler's place of residence and his visibility to the people gained in importance in the early phase of the Renaissance, the Wettins created a new seat in the Dresden valley of the Elbe towards the end of the 15th century.
 Dresden became the permanent residence of the elector, his councilors and administrative officials.

 The elector's increased expenses for equipping and maintaining an army and for his own court could no longer be met as before.
 The solution was to levy new types of taxes, which required the consent of the estates of the realm.
 The meeting of the estates that Elector Frederick II (r.
-1428–1464) organized in 1438 is considered to be the first state parliament (Landtag) in Saxony.
+1428–1464) organised in 1438 is considered to be the first state parliament (Landtag) in Saxony.
 The estates were given the right to meet without being summoned by the ruler when there were reforms in taxation.
 As a result, state parliaments were held more and more frequently, and the Wettin "state of the estates" (Ständestaat) that lasted until the 19th century was formed.

 As was common in other German houses, the Wettins regularly divided their possessions among sons and brothers, which often led to intra-family tensions.
 After the death in 1440 of Frederick IV, Landgrave of Thuringia, the Landgraviate of Thuringia reverted to the Electorate.
 Disagreements between the landgrave's nephews Elector Frederick II and William III led to the Division of Altenburg of 1445, in which William III received the Thuringian and Franconian parts and Frederick the eastern part of the Electorate.

 Disputes over the division led to the Saxon Fratricidal War.
 After five years of fighting, the situation remained unchanged, although large areas of the country had been devastated.
 The war was ended with the Peace of Pforta on 27 January 1451.
 The treaty confirmed the Altenburg partition, temporarily dividing the Wettin domain into an eastern and a western part.
 The western part of Saxony, which had been ruled by a collateral line of the Wettins since 1382, reverted to the main Wettin line after the death in 1482 of its last representative, Duke William III of Saxony.
 The unity of the country was then restored.

 Of great importance for the development of the country was the agreement reached in 1459 between Elector Frederick II and George of Poděbrady, King of Bohemia, in the Treaty of Eger.
 It brought about a hereditary settlement and a clear demarcation of the borders between the Kingdom of Bohemia and Saxony.